idptools/dodo/README.md

 Four strategies behind one flag:

-- **`density`** — DODO's original all-atom density metric: all-atom pairs within 8 Å per residue, thresholded at 480. **This is the method DODO was built and validated on, and it draws better boundaries than sequence-based disorder predictors.** Reimplemented over a KD-tree rather than changed — same numbers, 10.1 s down to 7 ms on a 1,086-residue model.
+- **`density`** — DODO's original all-atom density metric: all-atom pairs within 8 Å per residue, thresholded at 480. **This is the method DODO was built and validated on**; the author reports it draws better region boundaries than sequence-based disorder predictors, though that comparison predates this repository and is not benchmarked here.
+Reimplemented over a KD-tree rather than changed — same numbers, 10.1 s down to 7 ms on a 1,086-residue model.
 - **`contact`** — a CA-only alternative.
 Composition-free (every residue has exactly one CA) and invariant to whether side chains are modelled, which the density score is not.
 Useful for comparison and for CA-only input, but it is not the validated method.
 - **`plddt`** — AlphaFold's own per-residue confidence, from the B-factor column.
-Cheap, but the density method beats disorder-based calls, so this is an explicit opt-in.
+Cheap, but density is DODO's validated default, so this is an explicit opt-in.
 - **`auto`** (default) — `density` for all-atom input, `contact` for CA-only input (where a pair count can't be compared against the tuned threshold).
 It never picks pLDDT on its own, and it tells you what it chose.